 Always remember to replace the fluid completely after facing an overheating condition.
 Failing to do so may cause other problems in the future.

-The absolute worse situation is when a driver put the car in D, and it isn’t moving forward at all.
-Such a condition may be caused by numerous failing components.
+The absolute worst situation is when a driver puts the car in D, and it isn’t moving forward at all.
+Numerous failing components may cause such a condition.
 On modern vehicles, any loss of data from critical sensors may trigger the LIMP mode.
 When it happens, the car will stop moving or will limit the speed under 30km/h for your safety.

 Among other things, a malfunctioning module or a loss of communication between the TCM and the PCM is sure to bring the car to a halt.